-LSL Group Slavery and Human Trafficking Statement
+LSL Group Modern Slavery 2018

 In accordance with the Modern Slavery Act 2015 (Act), LSL has published this statement on behalf of its relevant subsidiary companies1 (LSL Group) (Statement).
 This Statement sets out the steps that members of the LSL Group have taken during the financial year ending 31st December 2016 to prevent modern slavery and human trafficking from occurring within its business and supply chains.
 The initiatives included in this Statement will continue to be implemented and developed during 2017 and will be reported on during 2018.